wso2/docs-is/en/docs/guides/identity-lifecycles/self-registration-workflow.md

     </tbody>
     </table>

-2. Some listeners must be enabled in order for this to work when the operations are invoked.
+2. Some listeners must be enabled for this to work when the operations are invoked.

     !!! tip
         These are usually set by default in the product unless you have made any changes.

     ```toml
     [event.default_listener.identity_mgt]